just1ngray/pyfig/README.md

 ## Tutorial

-There is a small tutorial ready to walk you through the features and patterns when using Pyfig.
+There is a tutorial ready to walk you through the features and patterns when using Pyfig.
 [Click me](https://github.com/just1ngray/pyfig/tree/master/tutorial)